slarmoo/.github/profile/simon/simonService/simonService.md

   ./deployService.sh -k ~/keys/production.pem -h yourdomain.click -s simon
   ```

-  ⚠ **NOTE** - The deployment script for this project is different than pervious deployment scripts since it needs to set up the Node.js service for your backend code, and copy your front-end code to the `public` directory.
+  ⚠ **NOTE** - The deployment script for this project is different than pervious deployment scripts since it needs to set up the Node.js service for your backend code, and copy your frontend code to the `public` directory.
 You also want to make sure that your node.js HTTP service code for Simon is configured to listen on port 3000.
 When you deploy your Startup you want to make sure that code is configured to listen on port 4000.

 - Update your `startup` repository notes.md with what you learned.
 - Make sure your project is visible from your production environment (e.g. https://simon.yourdomain.click).
-- Submit the URL to your production environment for grading using the Canvas assignment page.